Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Functional Covariates in the Fay-Herriot Model

-where $\{b_j(k): k=1,2,\ldots\}$ are the expansion coefficients of $\beta_j(\cdot)$, which recall is the $j$-th square-integrable functional parameter.
-From the orthonormality property of the basis functions and upon substitution of (\ref{eqn:expansion2}) and (\ref{eqn:betas}), (\ref{eqn:FFH}) can be alternatively expressed as
+where $\{b(k): k=1,2,\ldots\}$ are the expansion coefficients of $\beta(\cdot)$, which recall is a square-integrable functional parameter.
+From the orthonormality property of the basis functions and upon substitution of (\ref{eqn:expansion2}) and (\ref{eqn:betas}), for $J=1$, the model (\ref{eqn:FFH}) can be alternatively expressed as

 Note that (\ref{eqn:FFHdisc}) is a general model that allows for both functional and scalar covariates to be used simultaneously as auxiliary information.
 However, in our simulation study and analysis of ACS's percent household Spanish-speaking data, we only utilize functional covariates.
+Finally, the case where $J>1$ follows immediately using an identical functional decomposition.

 In principle, any complete orthonormal basis set could be used to represent the functional covariates.
 In our analysis, we utilize a Karhunen-Lo\`{e}ve (K-L) expansion; see \citet[][Chapter 12]{jolliffeprincipal}, \citet[][Chapters 4 and 5]{wiklecressie}, and the references therein.
 The K-L expansion is a commonly used expansion in spatio-temporal modeling (where the basis functions are often empirical orthogonal functions) and functional data modeling (also referred to as functional principal components).
 Due to the fact that the expansion is constrained to be orthogonal, only the first component is typically interpretable.
 In the context of SAE, this is not a concern, as prediction is usually the primary goal.